Home Vancouver Events Calendar Canada Day Celebrations in Metro Vancouver & the Fraser Valley

 TAIWANESE FESTIVAL ON CANADA DAY WEEKEND

-In 2022 a festival celebrating Taiwanese culture takes place on the Friday, Saturday and Sunday of the Canada Day long weekend in downtown Vancouver.
-There are free outdoor performances and films, along with an art exhibition and more.
-This year’s festival also features three ticketed concerts to enjoy.
+In 2025 a festival celebrating Taiwanese culture takes place from July 4th until July 26th.
+A lot of its activities happened on the Friday, Saturday and Sunday of the Canada Day long weekend in downtown Vancouver.
+There were free outdoor performances and films, along with an art exhibition, ticketed concerts and more.

 See our article about the Taiwanese Canadian Cultural Festival for more details.